 Famous Estates – Legacy Champ or Chump?

 Alexandra Scott (1996-2004) - Advocate for Pediatric Cancer Research Alexandra "Alex" Scott was an American cancer patient who, at the age of four (4), started a lemonade stand to raise money for childhood-cancer research.
 She died of neuroblastoma at the age of eight (8).
 Since her death, Alex’s Lemonade Stand Foundation has collected more than $50 million to fight pediatric cancers.
-Each year "Lemonade Days" occurs where people all over the nation set up lemonade stands to raise money … [Read more...] about Famous Estates – Legacy Champ or Chump?
+Each year "Lemonade Days" occurs where people all over the nation set up lemonade stands to raise … [Read more...] about Famous Estates – Legacy Champ or Chump?

 Famous Estates – Legacy Champ or Chump?